Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 \subsection{Symmetries}

 Besides states and observables, we need `symmetries', which are transformations that map states to states.
-We use these to describe how our system changes when we wait a while, for example.
+For example, we use these to describe how our system changes when we wait a while.

-In quantum mechanics, an {\bf isometry} is a linear map $U: L^2(X) \to L^2(X)$ such that
+In quantum mechanics, an {\bf isometry} is a linear map $U \colon L^2(X) \to L^2(X)$ such that

 for all $\psi, \phi \in L^2(X)$.
 If $U$ is an isometry and $\psi$ is a quantum state, then $U \psi$ is again a quantum state.